Estimated reading time: 4 minutes

 3. Marketing assistance.

 In today’s ever-changing marketing world, marketing a franchise is not what it used to be.
 Traditional strategies such as television commercials, radio advertisements, and outdoor billboards are still part of the marketing mix, but many others now join them.
 These include websites, custom apps, email marketing, social media marketing, public relations, and community events.
 All of this can be overwhelming and time-consuming, but you can expect to receive lots of marketing assistance from your franchisor.

 4. 80% success rate.

 However, owning a franchise is not a sure-fire script for financial success.
-You need to maintain the quality standards set forth by your parent company, and you need to hire managers and employees who share in your commitment to outstanding customer service.
+You need to maintain the quality standards set forth by your parent company and hire managers and employees who share in your commitment to outstanding customer service.

 5. Opportunity to own multiple locations.